KI-CISWG/MVCR/mvcr-0.6.md

-# MVCR-Spec- v.06
+# MVCR-Spec- v0.6
 ## Minimum Viable Consent Receipt Specification
 Draft version 0.6

 Status: T

-Draft version 0.06 specification for MVCR Code Generator and Minimum Viable Consent Receipt Data Description
+Draft version 0.6 specification for MVCR Code Generator and Minimum Viable Consent Receipt Data Description

 This is the first draft version of the MVCR that we plan to work collaboratively on using Git Hub Version Tracking

-#Scope
+# Scope

 * The objective is to develop a core consent format for the record of a consent transaction.

-* As a result this work is this specification is for the development of the Minimum Viable Consent Receipt.
-(MVCR)
+* As a result this work is this specification is for the development of the Minimum Viable Consent Receipt (MVCR).

 * The aim of this format is to pull out the core requirements for a consent to be legitimate, and to put it into a highly usable structure.

 * This version of the specification is being written for simple basic use on websites as the context.

-* This version of the consent receipt is for explicit consent in this context
+* This version of the consent receipt is for explicit consent in this context.

 * The term ‘Minimum Viable’ in this context, the most basic  and common requirements to record a consent found in regulation across jurisdictions.

 * 'Consent Receipt’ - Consent refers to the act of clicking a check box and clicking an I agree button to complete a consent transaction.

-* Receipt refers to a copy of the consent transaction record
+* Receipt refers to a copy of the consent transaction record.

 * The objective of the consent receipt is to capture the minimum viable consent transaction specific information.
 This includes:

- * Contact information of Data Controller and digital identity  provided by the consenter
+ * Contact information of Data Controller and digital identity provided by the consenter.

- * links to policies explaining use of personal and sensitive personal data
+ * Links to policies explaining use of personal and sensitive personal data

- * a collection of the purpose(s) (like a collection of items being purchased)
+ * A collection of the purpose(s) (like a collection of items being purchased)

- * YES or No Flags (compliant by defualt design)
+ * YES or NO Flags (compliant by default design)

    * 3rd party data sharing